Gammel Strand 38: Site history, 15991795

-The property was listed as No. 10 in Strand Quarter in Copenhagen's first cadastre of 1689.
-It was at that time owned by master barber Christian Franch.
 The property was again listed as No. 10 in the new cadastre of 1756 and was then owned by one glass merchant Meer.

 At the time of the 1787 census, No. 10 was home to five households.
 Johanne Magrete Bautler, a distiller, resided in the building with his wife Anne Dorthe Linck and their five children (aged seven to 20).
 Johanne Magrete Bautler, an 82-year-old widow, resided in the building with her 40-year-old daughter Johanne Magrete Bautler and 18-year-old nephew Søren Lucke.
 Adam Gottlob Lowsow, bell-ringer at the Synagogue, resided in the building with his wife Dorothea Sophia Krog and their eight children.
 Ole Wærn, the proprietor of a tavern in the basement, resided in the associated dwelling with his wife Sidse Maria, their six children (aged one to 15) and one maid.

-The property was destroyed in the Copenhagen Fire of 1756, together with most of the other buildings in the area.
-The current building on the site was built in 1798–1799 for coppersmith Christian Petersen.
+Christian Petersen and the new building

-19th century
+The property was destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
+The fire came from the east and was stopped a little further to the west at the street naboløs.
+The present building on the site was constructed in 1798–1799 for coppersmith Christian Petersen.

-At the time of the 1801 census, No, 10 was home to four households.
+At the time of the 1801 census, No. 10 was home to four households.
 Christian Petersen resided in one of the apartments with his wife Marie Elisabeth Petersen, four coppersmiths, four apprentices, two maids and one lodger.
-Gustav Proscht. a vlerk, resided in another apartment with his wife Ane Catharine Proscht and their five children (aged four to 17).
+Gustav Proscht. a clerk, resided in another apartment with his wife Ane Catharine Proscht and their five children (aged four to 17).
 Frideriche Sophie Storph, a 75-year-old widow, resided in a third apartment with two maids.
-Jean Jaques Christophlesen Battier (Johan Jacob Battier, 1773-1805), a student, son of Christoph Battier (1733-1786), resided in the building with his wife Margrethe Thomsen Mitchell, their one-year-old son Frideriche Sophie Battier and one maid.
+Jean Jaques Christophlesen Battier (Johan Jacob Battier, 1773–1805), a student, son of Christoph Battier (1733-1786), resided in the building with his wife Margrethe Thomsen Mitchell, their one-year-old son Frideriche Sophie Battier and one maid.
 Ludvig Meyer (1780-1854), a professor, resided on the second floor with his wife Charlotte Platou and one maid.

 The property was listed as No. 9 in the new cadastre of 1806.
 It was at that time still owned by Christian Petersen.

 The author Thomasine Gyllembourg and her son Johan Ludvig Heiberg were among the residents of the building in 1817–18.